Pension for orphans and war widow(er)s

 Back to top

-Who can make a claim?
+Who can receive a pension?

-The following people can claim this pension:
+The following people can receive this pension:

-• a widow or widower – a person who was legally married to, or was in a de facto relationship with, an Australian veteran immediately before the veteran’s death and has not since remarried, married or entered into a de facto relationship with another person;
+• a widow or widower – a person who was legally married to, or was in a de facto relationship with, an Australian veteran immediately before the veteran’s death and has not since remarried, married or entered into a de facto relationship with another person

 Back to top

-When are they automatically paid?
+When are these pensions automatically granted?

-• an ex-prisoner of war, or
+• an ex-prisoner of war

-• receiving the Extreme Disablement Adjustment, or
+• receiving the Extreme Disablement Adjustment

 • receiving a Disability Compensation Payment at the Special Rate (including a veteran who was in receipt of a Special Rate Disability Compensation Payment for blindness in both eyes), or

-• receiving a Disability Compensation Payment at the Intermediate Rate, or
+• receiving a Disability Compensation Payment at the Intermediate Rate or

 Back to top